sardana-org/sardana/doc/source/devel/howto_controllers/howto_pseudomotorcontroller.rst

    The method will receive as argument the index of the pseudo motor for which the pseudo position calculation is requested.
 This number refers to the index in the pseudo_motor_roles class variable.

    The physical_pos is a tuple containing the motor positions.

-   The params argument is optional and will contain a dictionary of
-   <parameter name> : <value>.

    The method body should contain a code to translate the given motor positions into pseudo motor positions.

    The method will return a number representing the calculated pseudo motor position.

 #.
 The pseudo motor class must implement a **CalcPhysical** method with the
    following signature: